Holistic Travel

 Instagram and influencer culture have made it normal to travel on autopilot—just follow, just copy, just show up where everyone else is going.
 But the more we do that, the more we lose the essence of what travel could be.

-We’ve spent years scouring Southeast Asia not for the most famous places but for the most transformative ones—places that surprised us, welcomes us, and changed us.
+We’ve spent years scouring Southeast Asia not for the most famous places but for the most transformative ones—places that surprised us, welcomed us, and changed us.
 These are the kind of places that don’t show up on the first page of a search result because the best stories aren’t tagged or geo-located.
-They’re passed along from person to person, often by random chance or over a shared meal in someone’s home.
+They’re passed along from person to person, often by random chance or over a shared meal in stranger’s home.

 Forging a new path doesn’t always mean going remote or only using squatty toilets.
 But it does mean leaving room for surprise and staying long enough to be invited deeper in, and asking better questions—not just “What is there to see?” but “Who is there to meet?”